Department Events and News

 Todd Lekan, Professor of Philosophy, Serves in Administrative Appointment

-Peter Gosnell, Associate Professor of Religion, Returns from Sabbatical
+Peter Gosnell, Associate Professor of Religion, Department Chair

-Rick Nutt, Professor of Religion, Publishes and Acts as Division Coordinator
+Rick Nutt, Professor of Religion, Returns from Sabbaticalm Sabbatical

-Rick Nutt, Professor of Religion and Chair of the Religion and Philosophy Department, also acts as the Arts and Humanities Division Coordinator.
+Dr. Nutt, Professor of Religion, also acts as the chairperson of the Arts and Humanities Division.

 During the spring, 2015 term Dr. Nutt was on sabbatical, during which he researched and wrote an article on Presbyterian attitudes toward the naming of a U.S. representative to the Vatican State just prior to and following World War II.
 The article, tentatively titled "United States Diplomatic Representation at the Vatican: The Presbyterian Reaction," will appear in the Journal of Presbyterian History.
 He also delivered a lecture in Montreat, N.C. based on his last book, An Historical Study of United States Religious Responses to the Vietnam War: A Matter of National Morality.